-Mr. Begley has been the Chief Executive Officer of Maroon Peak Energy Resources, LLC and Maroon Peak Management LLC, private companies that own energy interests in multiple locations, since September 2022.
-Mr. Begley is also a founder and Managing Director of 1901 Partners Management, LP, a private equity firm that manages a portfolio of oil and gas and other energy-related investments.
-He is also a member of the Board of Directors of Hammerhead Energy Inc. Mr. Begley previously served as a Managing Director of ZBI Ventures, L.L.C., which he joined in 2007 as part of the founding team, to lead and manage private investments in the energy sector.
+Mr. Begley is an independent businessman.
+Mr. Begley previously was the Chief Executive Officer of Maroon Peak Energy Resources, LLC and Maroon Peak Management LLC, private companies that owned energy interests in multiple locations.
+Mr. Begley was also a founder and previous Managing Director of 1901 Partners Management, LP, a private equity firm that managed a portfolio of oil and gas and other energy-related investments.
+He was also a member of the Board of Directors of Hammerhead Energy Inc. until its sale in 2023.
+Mr. Begley also previously served as a Managing Director of ZBI Ventures, L.L.C., which he joined in 2007 as part of the founding team, to lead and manage private investments in the energy sector.
 Prior to joining ZBI Ventures, L.L.C., Mr. Begley was a partner at McKinsey & Co. in the Dallas and Houston offices, where he advised clients across the global energy sector.
 He has also worked as an engineer with Phillips Petroleum Company in Bartlesville, Oklahoma and Stavanger, Norway.

-Other Public Company Board Memberships: Hammerhead Energy Inc.
+Other Public Company Board Memberships: None

-Current Committee Memberships: Audit (Chair) Compensation & Governance
+Audit (Chair) Compensation & Governance

 Meeting Attendance

-Board 4 of 5 (80%)
+Board 5 of 5 (100%)

 Audit (Chair) 4 of 4 (100%)

 Compensation & Governance 2 of 2 (100%)

-Ownershin